Five Pillars,

 Meme Master & Work BFF: How I Make the Office a Joyful Place

-There’s a lyric from Brandi Carlile’s song where she asks, “Do I make myself a blessing to everyone I meet?”
+There's a lyric from Brandi Carlile's song where she asks, "Do I make myself a blessing to everyone I meet?"
 I try to ask myself that question regularly.
-I am often recognized for my lit meme/gif game in group chats.
+Being an extrovert, I recharge by being around people, and I believe that taking a few minutes each day to laugh and bring joy to others is essential.
+In every job I've had, I have formed at least one work BFF.

 A previous boss was a therapist in another life and I like to think that 90% of management is being a good therapist.